lynxestudio/lynxestudio/README.md

 ## Hi there:

-My name is Martin Albert Ortega, I'm a software engineer.
+My name is Martin Ortega-Marquez, I'm a software engineer.
 I started out as a English literature student, but while studying at Facultad de Filosofia y letras UNAM, discovered the joys of programming then I decided to study administrative systems in Universidad del Valle de Mexico UVM.
 I currently hold a master degree of sytems engineering from Universidad del Valle de Mexico UVM.